cconsta1/SexEst/README.md

-# Building the Docker Image
+# Building the docker image

 Once docker is setup on your machine, you may clone this repository to your local directory.